NCSA Power Rankings Methodology

-Institutions are then ranked based on weighted adjustments and assigned a general academic ranking, which is used as one of three metrics that make up a school’s 2018 NCSA Power Ranking.
+Institutions are then ranked based on weighted adjustments and assigned a general academic ranking.

 IPEDS graduation rates are determined by collecting the number of students enrolled in a cohort year and the number in that cohort graduating within different lengths of time.
 These numbers are then used to calculate graduation rates by dividing the number of students who completed their program within a specific percentage of normal time to completion by the number of students in the entering cohort (adjusted).

 Because graduation rates are published several years after students entered their program, they are not reflective of the current entering student population.
-NCSA used the most current IDEDS data, rankings the 2016 IPEDS graduation rates and using this data as one of three metrics that make up a school’s 2018 NCSA Power Ranking.
+NCSA uses the most current IDEDS data, incorporating the 2017 IPEDS graduation rates into our 2019 NCSA Power Rankings.

-Why would a school not be on the power rankings list?
+Why would a school not be on the NCSA Power Rankings list?

-A school would not be included in the NCSA Power Rankings if it is not listed in one of the three data sets – NCSA Favorites, U.S. News & World Report Best Colleges, or IPEDS graduation rates – or if it does not fall within the Top 100 or Top 50 NCSA Power Rankings.
+A school would not be included in the NCSA Power Rankings if it is not included in one of the four data sets – NCSA Favorites, U.S. News & World Report Best Colleges, IPEDS graduation rates or IPEDS average cost after aid – or if it does not fall within the Top 100 or Top 50 NCSA Power Rankings.